stowball/hucssley-hireup-demo-vue/hucssley-classes.md

 ```

 If a key/value pair is identical, the key will be automatically be omitted from the class name suffix, which is why `.flex-wrap` is created, instead of `flex-wrap-wrap`.

-All classes can be customized to suit your project.
-The classes and their default configurations are:

 ### Complex types